Siphelele Ntshangase

-Siphelele Leonard Ntshangase (born 11 May 1993) is a South African professional soccer player who plays as a midfielder for the South African national team.
+Siphelele Leonard Ntshangase (born 11 May 1993) is a South African professional soccer player who plays as a midfielder and has played for the South African national team.

 Club career

 Early career

 Born in Pongola, Ntshangase played for the Brazil Academy in KwaNdengezi, Durban as a young player and had spells with Lamontville Golden Arrows, Thanda Royal Zulu and Mamelodi Sundowns, but was turned down by all three clubs.
 He joined Black Leopards in 2013.
 He made his debut for the club in the National First Division on 25 January 2014 in a 2–2 draw at home to Baroka and scored his first league goal for the club on 12 February 2014 in a 2–2 at home to Ubuntu Cape Town.
 In total, he made 15 appearances for the club over the 2013–14 season, scoring 4.
 Over the next three seasons, he would make a further 62 league appearances, scoring 11 goals.